SeleniumHQ/www.seleniumhq.org/src/main/rst/appendix_migrating_from_rc_to_webdriver.rst

 Next Steps
 ----------

 Once your tests are running green again, the next stage is to migrate the actual test code to use the WebDriver APIs.
-Depending on how how well abstracted your code, this might be a short process or a long one.
+Depending on how well abstracted your code, this might be a short process or a long one.
 In either case, the approach is the same and can be summed up simply: modify code to use the new API when you come to edit it.

 ..
 This needs to be fleshed out.